Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: 's Design

 As shown in Algorithm~\ref{code:local}, transactions perform optimistic local execution while tracking their dependencies.
 Upon arrival at a replica (the $ExecuteTransaction()$ function), each transaction is assigned a unique identifier ($tid$) and executed concurrently via a standard OCC protocol as if running on an independent database.

-During the read phase, transactions access a temporary state containing uncommitted local changes applied atop the most recent consistent snapshot.
+Transactions access a temporary state containing uncommitted local changes applied atop the most recent consistent snapshot during read.
 This snapshot reflects the database state at the conclusion of the previous epoch.
 The temporary state is reset to the new snapshot at the start of every new epoch.

-Data items written to the temporary state are tagged with the $tid$ of the updating transaction.
+Data items buffered at the temporary state are tagged with the $tid$ of the updating transaction.
 This mechanism is used to track \textit{local dependent transactions}, that is, transactions that read data items updated by other transactions within the same epoch.
 These dependencies are critical for cascading aborts: if a writer transaction ($T_{write}$) is aborted, any dependent reader ($T_{read}$) must also be aborted, as its read-set has become invalid.
 Conversely, when a transaction reads an unmodified item directly from the consistent snapshot, it records the item's version, denoted by the epoch ID ($eid$) of its last update.
 This $eid$ is utilized during the global commit phase (\S\ref{sec:commit}) to detect stale reads (i.e., cases where the local snapshot was superseded by concurrent remote updates).

-Following execution, the transaction's input, read-set, and write-set are appended to the current batch.
+Following execution, the transaction's input, read-set, and write-set are stored in a $TxnRecord$ and appended to the current batch.
 Upon reaching capacity or after a timeout, the batch is asynchronously broadcast to all replicas ($BroadcastBatchAsync()$).
 Simultaneously, these batches are persisted into a linear, per-replica \textit{local log}, ensuring availability for the subsequent commit protocol.

-Figure~\ref{fig:txs} illustrates the organization of locally executed transactions within the log of batches, where arrows denote data dependencies.
-In this example, $7$ transactions are distributed across two batches.
-Transactions $tx1$, $tx2$, $tx4$, and $tx7$ are independent; they operate on disjoint keys and read directly from the consistent snapshot.
-In contrast, $tx3$, $tx5$, and $tx6$ are dependent transactions, reading values written by earlier, uncommitted local operations.